 How has our Standard changed?

-Through the MSC Fisheries Standard Review we have further strengthened our requirements and guidance relating to shark finning.
+The new version of the MSC Fisheries Standard includes strengthened requirements and guidance relating to shark finning.

 The new requirements will increase confidence that shark finning does not take place on MSC certified fishing trips by requiring that any fishery that retains sharks, without exception, has a Fins Naturally Attached (FNA) policy in place and the policy is enforced.